Ottorino Respighi: International recognition, 1925–1936

-In 1932, the Fascist government honoured Respighi with membership of the Reale Accademia d'Italia, one of the highest honors awarded to the most eminent people in Italian science and culture.
+In 1932, the Fascist government honoured Respighi with membership of the Reale Accademia d'Italia, one of the highest honours awarded to the most eminent people in Italian science and culture.
+In the same year Respighi was a signatory in an anti-modernist group that involved several composers, including Pizzetti, Alceo Toni, and Giuseppe Mulè.

 From 1933 until his death, Respighi completed no new compositions.
-Among his final works was Huntingtower: Ballad for Band in 1932, which was a commission from Edwin Franko Goldman and the American Bandmasters Association in honor of the recent death of composer and conductor John Philip Sousa.
+Among his final works was Huntingtower: Ballad for Band in 1932, a commission from Edwin Franko Goldman and the American Bandmasters Association in honor of the recent death of composer and conductor John Philip Sousa.
 Respighi wrote it in six weeks, and based it on a recent visit to Huntingtower Castle in Scotland.
 It was his only piece scored for a band.
 Also in 1932, Respighi completed his second concert tour of the US.